 Copernicus Publications makes sure that the online, open-access publications are indexed and archived worldwide in electronic archives, search engines, and databases, in order to guarantee their maximum dissemination and impact.
 PolF is archived and indexed ineArchives Indexing and abstracting services

-ADS, CNKI, Crossref, Directory of Open Access Journals (DOAJ), GeoRef, Google Scholar, J-Gate, ProQuest, World Public Library
+ADS, CNKI, Crossref, Directory of Open Access Journals (DOAJ), EBSCO, GeoRef, Google Scholar, J-Gate, ProQuest, World Public Library

 Corrections and retractions